Feat-FeAR/logSpace/content/docs/genomics/ENA.md

 for missing value reporting.
 	{{< /hint >}}
 1. you can still add custom fields by inserting new column headers at this step;
-1. return to the `Register Samples` interface in Webin Portal and expand the `Upload filled spreadsheet to register samples` option.
+1. once your spreadsheet content is complete, save the file, return to the `Register Samples` interface in Webin Portal and expand the `Upload filled spreadsheet to register samples` option.
 Use the `Browse` button to find the spreadsheet you wish to submit, then click the `Submit Completed Spreadsheet` button.